Comparison of Markov chains via weak Poincar\'e inequalities with application to pseudo-marginal MCMC: Weak Poincaré inequalities

-These two formulations are equivalent, as can be checked through routine manipulations, and we will often refer to either as a weak Poincaré inequality since this appears to be more common terminology.
+These two formulations are equivalent; see our Remark~\ref{rem:wpi_equiv} below, and we will typically refer to a `weak Poincaré inequality' without specifying the paramterization.
+If there is ambiguity, we will write $\alpha$- or $\beta$-weak Poincaré inequality to specify the parameterization.
 Because $a$ is such that $\|f\|_{2}^{2}\leq a\Phi(f)$ for all $f\in\ELL_{0}(\mu)$, one can always take $\beta\leq a$ in Definition~\ref{def:Super-Poincar=0000E9-inequality} and $\alpha(r)=0$ for $r\geq a$ in Definition~\ref{def:Weak-Poincar=0000E9-inequality}.